Gilles86/prob_risk_noise/experiment/README.md

 mamba env create -f environment.yml # Make sure you are in `prob_risk_noise/experiment` first
 ```

-This will create a new conda environment with all the dependencies specified in the `environment.yml` file.
+This will create a new conda environment named `prob_risk_noise_experiment`
+with all the dependencies specified in the `environment.yml` file.

 ### Activate environment